How to Restrict Content in WordPress to Specific Users

 This will restrict all the content of your website except the excluded pages to users who are logged in.
 Keep in mind this setting doesn’t check the user’s role.
 Anyone logged in can view your content regardless of their role.

 If you want finer control over who can and cannot view your content, see Method 1 above.
-Or read the documentation on adding content protection rules.
+You can also read the documentation on adding content protection rules.

 Conclusion

-If you want to create a paid membership for your website, ProfilePress is the only plugin you need.
+If you want to create a paid WordPress membership website, ProfilePress is the only plugin you need.
 It has all the features you need to launch and run a successful membership site.
 And if you want more features, you can always install the available add-ons to add new functionality.

 Create Paid Membership Websites in Minutes